 The group traveled to Tokyo, the biggest city in the world, to sit down with local experts in the field and to witness firsthand the large-scale marketing and advertising techniques found everywhere you look.

 Tokyo is not only the capital of Japan, but also the capital of Japanese culture, unique advertisements, mass public advertising, and creative marketing techniques.
 By even just by walking down the street, we were able to identify so many different advertisements going on.

 In our short trip, we had fun and learned a lot.
-In our first seminar, with Jeff Crawford from JC Digital, we learned more about characteristics of Japanese marketing, and went through case studies of success and failure of familiar brands.
+In our first seminar, with Jeff Crawford from Zo Digital Japan, we learned more about characteristics of Japanese marketing, and went through case studies of success and failure of familiar brands.
 We gained a strong insight and clearer idea on what we’re dealing with as a marketing consultancy.
 Jeff’s talk made us think about how we are using these different technological advancements in the online world to become a more integrated society but at the same time, the same tools are used by corporations to manipulate their consumers.
 We gained valuable feedback from him on our Marketing Strategies for Mazda and RERF, seeing he had experience working with some of the world’s biggest tech companies such as Adobe, Apple, and Microsoft.